poi2/assert_eq_ignoring/README.md

-# selective_assert
+# selective_assertions

-`selective_assert` is a Rust crate that provides macros for flexible assertions in tests.
+`selective_assertions` is a Rust crate that provides macros for flexible assertions in tests.
 It includes `assert_eq_ignoring` and `assert_eq_only`, which allow you to compare complex structures while ignoring specified fields or only comparing specified fields.

 ## Features